interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 Settlement engines MUST implement these endpoints.

+#### `AccountData` object

+TODO Spec out these and ensure the naming is consistent

+- "sendMessageCallbackUrl"
+- "creditSettlementCallbackUrl"

 #### Initiate an account

 Inform the settlement engine that a new accounting relationship was instantiated.
 The settlement engine MAY perform tasks as a prerequisite to settle the new account.
 For example, a settlement engine implementation might send messages to the peer to exchange ledger identifiers or to negotiate settlement-related fees.